DDoS/ParallelProgrammingLabs/lab2/report/report.md

 ![graphSpeedup Image](speedupImage.jpg)

 The speed up of our program goes as high as 2.22 for 8 processes used.
 We also notice that the speedup relation cap at 8 threads instead of 4 threads.
-We can conclude from this that the overhead of creating multiple threads does not impact the speed up in a significant way until the 16 process mark and also implies that our scheme is well parallelized.
+We can conclude from this that the overhead of creating multiple threads does not impact the speed up in a significant way until the 16 processes mark and also implies that our scheme is well parallelized.

 ## Conclusion
 From the result that we get, our program does indeed satisfies the mean squared value of `0.00001` since our mean square value is equal to `0.00000`.
 It was programmed using mpi and fully parallelized by splitting our grid into a partition of P blocks (where P is the number of processes used), each containing a set of nodes and surrounding nodes.
 Each process has a block and performs the calculations on the nodes it contains by using the given formula and initial conditions.